deepa6790/users/README.md

 # UserList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.
+This project was generated with [Angular CLI] version 10.1.0.

+## Download Code

+Download or clone the source code to your machine.

+## Node Modules

+Run `npm install` to install the dependencies in the local node modules folder.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will now run in the browser.

 ## Build